-Shahab D. Mohaghegh, a pioneer in the application of AI, machine learning and data mining in the exploration and production industry, is professor of petroleum and natural gas engineering at West Virginia University, and the president and CEO of Intelligent Solutions, Inc. (ISI).
-He holds BS, MS, and PhD degrees in petroleum and natural gas engineering.
+Shahab D. Mohaghegh, a pioneer in the application of Artificial Intelligence and Machine Learning in the Exploration and Production industry, is Professor of Petroleum and Natural Gas Engineering at West Virginia University and the president and CEO of Intelligent Solutions, Inc. (ISI).
+He is the director of WVU-LEADS (Laboratory for Engineering Application of Data Science).

 Including more than 30 years of research and development in the petroleum engineering application of Artificial Intelligence and Machine Learning, he has authored three books (Shale Analytics – Data Driven Reservoir Modeling – Application of Data-Driven Analytics for the Geological Storage of CO2), more than 200 technical papers and carried out more than 60 projects for independents, NOCs and IOCs.
 He is a SPE Distinguished Lecturer (2007 and 2020) and has been featured four times as the Distinguished Author in SPE’s Journal of Petroleum Technology (JPT 2000 and 2005).
 He is the founder of SPE’s Technical Section dedicated to AI and machine learning (Petroleum Data-Driven Analytics, 2011).